kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \Delta \nu_b =\Delta \nu_e\sqrt{\frac{c-v_t}{c+v_t}}

-At first it seems that this contradicts eq. :eq:`eq120` (where the indices seems to be swapped), but this is not true because we changed the frame of the observer from Earth to the barycenter.
+At first it seems that this contradicts eq. :eq:`eq120` (where the indices seem to be swapped), but this is not true because we changed the frame of the observer from Earth to the barycenter.
 The event was in E and it is observed in B.